katiabou/aDNA_course_2025/README.md

 ![](INFO_distribution.png)

 Question:
 What difference do you notice in the INFO scores between the two coverages?
-What does this relate to the accuracy results?
+How does this relate to the accuracy results?

 Another thing to keep in mind, is how many sites you're retaining after post-imputation filtering.